AtlasOfLivingAustralia/frontend-patterns/_patterns/content-types-01-page-category.md

 Page content types are contextual elements designed to indicate the purpose of the page.
-There are 5 main page content types, which are: **application, article, channel, knowledge base,** and **site utilities**.
+There are 5 main page content types, which are: `application`, `article`, `channel`, `knowledge base`, and `site utilities`.

-To set/change the page content type, edit the WordPress page and in the right hand side under ‘Page Attributes > Template’, select the content type from the drop down menu.
+To set/change the page content type, edit the WordPress page and in the right hand side under `‘Page Attributes > Template’`, select the content type from the drop down menu.